 Maintenance

-When you do not defrost your refrigerator properly, the evaporator may ice up and cause an obstruction in the blades.
-Before you have somebody take a look at your refrigerator, switch off the power, and open up your evaporator fan to check that there are no blockages preventing the movement of the fan blades.
+When you do not defrost your refrigerator properly, the evaporator may ice up and cause an you have somebody take a look at your refrigerator, switch off the power, and open up your evaporator fan to check that no blockages are preventing the movement of the fan blades.

 Troubleshooting a Refrigerator Start Relay